Carreau/phd-dissertation/parts/part3.rst

 ..
 2

-To indent the network formed on actin-bead we used polystyrene bead passivated with BSA referred to as probe-bead.
-The size of probe-bead have to be chosen to be the same of actin-bead in order to achieve optical trapping of both actin and probe bead.
-In the case of bead with different diameter the forced exerted between the two bead during the indentation process has a non-negligible component along the z-axis which is the axis with the weaker trapping stiffness leading to bead escaping the traps.
+To indent the network formed on actin-bead we used polystyrene bead passivated with BSA.
+These bead are referred to as probe-bead.
+The size of probe-bead have to be chosen to be the same of actin-bead in order to achieve optical trapping of both actin and probe-bead in the same observation plane.
+In the case of bead with different diameter, due to the trapping in two different Z-planes, the forced exerted between the two bead during the indentation process has a non-negligible component along the z-axis which is the axis with the weaker trapping stiffness leading to bead escaping the traps.